fallen-icarus/cardano-loans/README.md

 Prospective lenders can see all current Asks by querying the location of the Ask beacon tokens.
-For a more specific query of all Asks for a given loan asset, lenders can query all UTxOs that contain **both** an Ask beacon token and the corresponding Asset beacon token.
+For a more specific query of all Asks for a given loan asset, lenders can query all UTxOs that contain *both* an Ask beacon token and the corresponding Asset beacon token.

 Once the lender finds an Ask they are interested in, they can query the borrower's credit history by querying the burn transaction history for that borrower's BorrowerID beacon token.
-All transactions where the BorrowerID was burned in isolation contain successful repayments - all Active UTxO outputs in these burn transactions are the fully paid loans.
-All transactions where the BorrowerID was **not** burned in isolation contain defaults - all Active UTxO inputs with the BorrowerID are defaults.
+All transactions where the BorrowerID was burned in isolation contain successful repayments - all Active UTxO *outputs* in these burn transactions are the fully paid loans.
+All transactions where the BorrowerID was not burned in isolation contain defaults - all Active UTxO *inputs* with the BorrowerID are defaults.

-It is also possible for the lender to see all loans a borrower currently has by querying all BorrowerIDs at the borrower's address - these are all active loans.
-This may be a useful metric to avoid potentially over-leveraged borrowers.
+It is also possible for the lender to see all loans a borrower currently has open by querying all BorrowerIDs at the borrower's address - these are all active loans.
+This may be a useful metric to avoid lending to potentially over-leveraged borrowers.

 #### 2. Offer Phase